Sign Up Today!

 - Modification of limitation on business interest

-Temporarily increases the limitation on the ability to deduct interest expenses from 30 percent to 50 percent of taxable income for 2019 and 2020.
-(Section 2306) (This may necessitate filing amended or superceded 2019 returns, except in the case of partnerships, which have relaxed provisions on the use of excess interest.)
+- For non-partnerships: At the taxpayer’s option, temporarily increases the limitation on the ability to deduct interest expenses from 30 percent to 50 percent of taxable income for 2019 and 2020.
+(This may necessitate filing amended or superceded 2019 returns.)
 In calculating this limit for 2020, businesses have the option of using their adjusted taxable income from 2019.

 - Technical amendment on qualified improvement property